Organized crime in London, Ontario: Black Shirts Gang (BSG)

 The Black Shirts are a London, Ontario-based Neo-Nazi gang (presumably named after the nickname given to the Schutzstaffel) that became active in the late 2000s and has been responsible for several high-profile incidents over the years, including multiple hate crimes.
 The group had multiple members convicted of two separate fatal shootings that occurred in 2011 and a stabbing in 2019.
 London has some of the highest hate crime rates in Canada.

 On June 6, 2021, four members of a Canadian Muslim family were killed when a man purposely targeted them with his vehicle.
 Involvement of the Black Shirts Gang was alleged by authorities and local citizens; the attack fit the group's ideological nature, and they had been involved in several hate crimes in the past.
 Nathaniel Veltman was arrested shortly after the incident and charged with four counts of first-degree murder and one count of attempted murder.
 A link between Veltman and the BSG could not be verified by authorities, but they were able to confirm in March 2022 that he had been accessing white supremacist content via the Dark Web.
 White supremacist gangs and Neo-Nazi terrorist groups frequently use this method to contact each other and convey information.

 CTV news reported that "police also seized several USB flash drives along with two smartphones, a laptop and an external hard drive.
 They found that the Tor Browser, a web browser used to surf sites on the dark web, was installed on a laptop, as well as desktop shortcuts to launch the browser."

 EOA (East Of Adelaide)

-A conglomerate of street gangs and individual's involved in the narcotics trade based in the east end of London, Ontario.
-These neighborhood gangs are linked together by London Police Service into a single entity known as EOA due to the fact that they are mostly all connected to the same supplier.
+A conglomerate of street gangs and individuals involved in the narcotics trade based in the east end of London, Ontario.
+These neighborhood gangs are linked together by London Police Service into a single entity known as EOA due to the fact that they are solely all connected to the same supplier.
 The city's largest organized crime group as a whole.